 Grid Format can be selected to produce Grids of Multiple Probes and Discoveries (with CSV Export of course).
 The grid section in yellow is from one Discovery and in green for the other Discovery.

-Now a new View can be added:
+Now a new View can be added by clicking Add a New Enterprise View:

 After clicking Add a New Enterprise View a dialog appears to enter the View details.